gaehlerm/SoftwareEngineering/README.md

 if __name__ == "__main__":
     lion = Lion()
-    lion.feed()
 ```

 This error prevents you from creating a bug that might be very hard to track down, costing you a lot of time.
-Instead, you immediately receive a message indicating that there is something wrong with your code.
+Instead, you immediately receive a message indicating that there is something wrong with your code, `TypeError: Can't instantiate abstract class Lion with abstract method feed`.

 In C++ and Java, there is the `override` keyword, whereas in Python, it is not an official language feature.
 But this only partially fixes the problem.
 You may forget to specify that a function is `override` or you may redefine a function entirely.
-These problems cannot occur when using abstract base classes instead of `override`.
+Remember: We're humans, we make mistakes.
+These problems cannot occur when using abstract base classes.

-### Other Types of Classes

-I remember once having written a class that contained some public variables and one public method.
-Unfortunately, I don't remember why I wrote such a hybrid class.
-It shows that the types of classes above are not a concluding list.
-However, it is recommended to stick to the class types mentioned above.
-This will make your code better.

 ### General Recommendations

 It may be convenient to add a method to a data class or a variable to a pure function class.
 However, this will quite certainly make the code worse as it violates the SRP.

 The most common error is mixing up the worker class and the delegating class.
 You can easily end up with a fairly complex function within a delegation class that utilizes numerous member variables.
 This design is flawed because the delegation class operates at a high level of abstraction, while the worker class is intended to be a low-level object.
 Mixing different levels of abstraction is detrimental.
 Refactor the complex part into a separate class or function and call it from the delegating class.
 This should do the job.

+### One step further

+As you have seen, I like to have my classes as small as possible.
+The best class is no class, with the exception being the data class.
+The delegating class and the worker class can also be written as a combination of data classes and functions.
+This may seem like a very strict approach, but it is done so in the C programming language, which is still in use for the linux kernel.
+If programming in this way was really an issue, they would have changed the programming language a long time ago.

+The only thing that requires classes because of their destructors are the C++ vectors and smart pointers.

 ## Functions vs. Methods